foogaro/redis-gears-for-caching-patterns/README.md

 The second one is another JSON document where you can find "useful" metadata (depends on how deep your interest is) and the record at ```before``` (think of it as at time-0) and the record at ```after``` (think of it as at time-1).

-By processing the event and its payload you can clearly understand which ley you need to manage in Redis, if it's a new key (insert), old key (update), or a delete operation, in that case payload-before would be not null and payload-after would be null.
+By processing the event and its payload you can clearly understand which key you need to manage in Redis, if it's a new key (insert), old key (update), or a delete operation, in that case payload-before would be not null and payload-after would be null.